 This region has some of the largest tidal ranges in the whole of Australia, where in some areas of the Timor Sea the maximum range recorded was 11.6 meters (38 feet).

 These tidal movements make for some interesting diving.
-Where the diving along the cliffs are mostly drift dives, plus the dive or snorkel through the coral channel can be an exhilerating drift too (see video below).
+You’ll enjoy diving along the steep cliff drop-offs, which are mostly drift dives.
+Plus enjoy diving or snorkelling through the coral channel which can be an exhilarating drift too (see video below).

-One of the most notable benefits of the diving around the shoals is the visibility in the region.
+One of the most notable benefits of the diving around Rowley Shoals is the visibility in the region.
 This has been reported to be as much as 50-60 metres (164-200 feet).

 The dive depths can be anywhere between 5 to 40 metres (16-130 feet), with the shallower areas ideal for snorkeling too.